ronlanla/cover-client-js/docs/programmatic-interface.md

 #### Stop polling for results

 The `forceStopPolling` method can be used to interrupt a `run` call and stop the polling cycle.
-This will cause the promise returned by `run` to resolve If a test file directory has been specified and any results have been received, test files will be written using the current set of fetched results.
+This will cause the promise returned by `run` to resolve.

+If a test file directory has been specified and any results have been received, test files will be written using the current set of fetched results.

 *N.B.* Calling `forceStopPolling` will _not_ stop the analysis from running on the Diffblue Cover server.
 To stop the analysis server side, call `Analysis.stop` (See [Cancel an analysis (Object orientated)](#-cancel-an-analysis-object-orientated)) below)